judsonlmoore/judsonlmoore.com/_posts/product-management/2020-03-14-ultimate-reading-list-for-product-managers.md

 ## Podcasts

-For the commute to work or time at the gym, these podcasts offer really great insights to how other product managers approach their product challenges.
+These podcasts offer great insights into how other product managers approach their product challenges and are great to listen to during your commute to work or time at the gym.

 {% for item in site.data.ultimate-reading-list-for-product-managers.podcasts %}
 <h3 class="h5">{{ item.title }}</h3>